 BioHorizons Guided Implant Surgery

 Only about 50% of a tooth extraction socket will naturally fill in with new bone after tooth removal.
-The rest of it will resorb, resulting in less bone mass for your jaw.
+The rest will resorb, resulting in less bone mass for your jaw.
 Socket grafting is the placement of particulate bone in the extraction socket, which acts as a scaffold for new bone to form.
 When placing bone particulate, you can sometimes preserve close to 100% of your jaw structure.
 Dr. Hawryluk always recommends socket grafting when planning a dental implant.
 We want to embed the implant in as much bone as possible.
-It is also lovely to graft a socket if planning a dental bridge as well.
+It is also lovely to graft a socket if planning a dental bridge.
 However, it is not as important.
 The advantage of grafting before a dental bridge is the pontic tooth will not have to be made as long (to touch the gum/bone), and you will end up with a more anatomically correct tooth replacement.

 To learn more about dental socket preservation, please visit here: